How Retirement Planning for Doctors and Dentists Is Different

 When you do begin to save, look into tax-advantaged options like an IRA or a 401(k), if one is available to you through work.
 The tax advantages these accounts offer help you be more efficient with each dollar you save.

 In addition, another way to be efficient with the money you’re setting aside for financial goals is with whole life insurance.
 A whole life insurance policy can solve a number of needs within a financial plan.
-In addition to providing a death benefit that will protect your loved ones, whole life insurance accumulates cash value that’s guaranteed to grow and never decline in value.
-In retirement, life insurance cash value can even help your investments weather down markets.
+In addition to providing a death benefit that will protect your loved ones, whole life insurance accumulates cash value that’s guaranteed to grow and never decline in value1.
+In retirement, life insurance cash value can even help your investments weather down markets2.

 - PROTECT YOUR INCOME

 You have made a significant investment in your ability to earn the income that will pay off your loans and help you save for your retirement.
 Your income earning ability is your greatest asset.
-It’s important to get the right insurance to protect that income.
+It’s important to get the right insurance to help protect that income.
 Consider a disability income insurance plan that’s designed for doctors and dentists.
 Ideally, you should look for a policy that will provide benefits in as many situations as possible and offers you the most flexibility should a disability occur.

 - WORK WITH A PROFESSIONAL